 Modifies the 1st paragraph in the section 5.2.1 as follows

 An L2R mesh is managed based on the information retrieved from the layer 2 routing information base (L2IB) attributes found in Table 48 in 7.3, in the L2R Discovery (L2R-D IE) and in the TC IE. The relevant information is stored in a mesh table (MT) illustrated in Table 1.
 A device manages as many MTs as the number of L2R meshes it has joined.
 A device manages as many MTs as the number of L2R meshes it has joined.
-A device may optionally manage the MTs other than that of the L2R mesh it has joined.
+If TC IEs from another mesh in same PAN can be decrypted or not encrypted, a device may optionally manage the MTs other than that of the L2R mesh it has joined.
 The parameters in each MT are recorded or omitted depending on the condition to record as follows:

 CID#2116